Andrew, Ban of Slavonia: Marriage

 A letter of Pope Innocent III, which was sent to Kalanda, Bishop of Veszprém and the abbot of Bakonybél on 13 April 1208, narrates that Andrew married Margaret, an aunt (amita) of Andrew II.
 Both Andrew and Margaret died prior to that.
 The princess bequeathed her dower to the Knights Templar in her last will and testament, but Andrew's son Andronikos (or Andronicus) – who was still alive in 1208 – refused to hand over the amount or landholding.
 The pope instructed the local prelates to persuade the lord to fulfill Margaret's wish.
 The letter was re-discovered by Jesuit historian István Katona then György Pray.

 Based on the letter, Mór Wertner considered Margaret was the youngest, possibly posthumous daughter of King Géza II and Euphrosyne of Kiev.
 Géza died in 1162, so she must have been born before or soon after.
 It is plausible that she is identical with the daughter who accompanied her mother, Euphrosyne, to the Byzantine Empire in 1186 (or 1174–1175?).
 This daughter married Isaac Doukas, the son of Constantine Makrodoukas, as the Annales Posonienses narrates.
 Accordingly, following the death of this husband, Margaret returned to Hungary where she married Andrew, who thus became a brother-in-law of Béla III.
 Whether this marriage produced Andronikos, is unknown – his Greek-sounding name implies that, but he was already referred to as adult in 1198 and his behavior regarding the princess' last will suggests that he was born from Andrew's possible first marriage.
 Pope Innocent's letter only refer to Andronikos as Andrew's son.

 A 15-century royal charter narrates that Andrew II married off his "blood relative" ("consanguinea") Margaret to his confidant Mercurius (who died in 1206 or shortly after).
 The chronicler Simon of Kéza mentioned Mercurius and Margaret had descendants, the Janur (Gyánúr) kinship.
 It is possible this Margaret is identical with the daughter of Géza II.
-According to this reconstruction, Margaret married three times, Isaac Doukas, Andrew, and Mercurius.
+According to this reconstruction, Margaret married three times, to Isaac Doukas, Andrew, then Mercurius.
 This indicates that Andrew died long before 1208, possibly shortly after 1198 or 1199 (when Duke Andrew was allowed to return to Croatia in 1200, the name of his confidant Andrew is no longer mentioned).